isomerpages/sndgo-corp/_initiatives/Artificial Intelligence/Be part of our AI Journey.md

 The success of our National AI Strategy depends on Singaporeans, businesses, researchers and the Government coming together to work closely towards our goals.
 We will also need to work with international partners to better make use of AI in Singapore.

-You can play a part in our future success by contributing through one of these four ways:
+You can play a part in our future success by contributing in the following ways:

-#### 1. Submit ideas and solutions for National AI Projects

-If you have any ideas, solutions or even proposals for new National AI projects, send them our way via this [form](https://form.gov.sg/#!/5dbbe22a895bd6001283542e).

-#### 2. Transform your business with AI
+#### 1. Transform your business with AI

 If your business is already using AI, you can take part in data sharing initiatives to promote the greater use of the tech and contribute to a trusted environment by adopting AI governance initiatives.